RawanMH-1125/Heart-Failure-Prediction-using-Azure-ML/README.md

 ### Pipeline Execution

-The pipeline executed successfully inside Azure Machine Learning Studio.
+The pipeline was executed using a custom PythonScriptStep that automated the execution of the `train.py` training script on the Azure ML compute cluster.

 Azure ML automatically tracked: